davikawasaki/auth0-custom-login/README.md

-# Auth0 AngularJS Centralized Login
+# Auth0 AngularJS Custom UI Login

 This sample demonstrates how to add authentication to an AngularJS application using WebAuth Auth0.js v8 library from a Custom UI login page.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.